nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Pipeline_GL-DPPD-XXXX_Versions/GL-DPPD-XXXX.md

 design <- design_data$matrix
 ```

+TODO: Add write to file commands to write out the SampleTable.csv and contrasts.csv files

 **Input Data:**

 - `params$runsheet` (Path to runsheet, output from [Step 1](#1-create-sample-runsheet))

 **Output Data:**

-- `design` (R object containing the study design matrix, indicating the group that each sample belongs to)
+- `design` (R object containing the limma study design matrix, indicating the group that each sample belongs to)
+- SampleTable.csv\# (table containing samples and their respective groups)
+- contrasts.csv\# (table containing all pairwise comparisons)

 <br>